ParvaCamer/OpenClassroomsP5/README.md

 This project is working with HTML / CSS / JS

 ### What is it about ?
-A project requested by my school.
+A project requested by my bootcamp OpenClassrooms.
 I had to imagine a quote generator

 ### Project's link :
 - https://parvacamer.github.io/OpenClassroomsP5/